 Chopper Rectifiers for Copper Mining

-Perhaps one of the biggest projects we delivered on this past year was high-powered chopper rectifier we designed and built for an international mining company in Arizona.
-In fact, the rectifier was so big it had to be loaded with a crane and shipped on two different tractor trailers with a combined weight of 115,000 pounds!
+Perhaps one of the biggest projects we delivered on this past year was high-power IGBT chopper rectifier we designed and built for an international mining company in Arizona.
+In fact, the rectifier was so large it had to be loaded with a crane and shipped on two different tractor trailers with a combined weight of 115,000 pounds.

 This massive rectifier will be installed at a copper mine in Arizona and help with the processing of raw copper ore into copper plates.
-The copper is then used to make everything from building wiring to consumer electronics and electric cars.
+The copper is then used to make everything from building wiring to consumer electronics and the batteries in electric cars.

 Our chopper rectifiers are engineered, designed, manufactured and tested to internationally recognized standards.
 With nearly 60 years’ experience in high power conversion, our chopper rectifiers are designed to maximize system efficiency and meet the needs of any mining project.